 We noted that total revenue from NELHA's unaudited financial statements was \$5,091,566.
 From the procedures performed, we identified \$4,486,175 of receipts attributable to the Public Land Trust for the fiscal year ended June 30, 2016.
 NELHA reported \$1,917,297 in Attachment 9.
 The amount reported was its receipts from land use fees, percentage rent, and miscellaneous other receipts, per its financial statements.
 NELHA excluded from the report receipts of \$2,568,878 from royalties, interest, and reimbursements (which include fees for seawater used) from activity relating to the Public Land Trust.
 Royalties for use of the "Made in Hawai'i" logo, fees for seawater provided by NELHA for tenants' use and reimbursements may be related to the use of the Public Land Trust.
-Additionally, interest received from invested cash balances that resulted from receipts relating to the Public Land Trust may be considered as stemming from the use of the Public Land Trust.
+Additionally, interest received from invested cash balances that resulted from receipts relating to the Public Land Trust.
 We have included these amounts excluded from Attachment 9 as Reporting Gaps.

-G. National Energy Laboratory of Hawai'i Authority (Continued) Department of Business, Economic Development and Tourism
+G. National Energy Laboratory of Hawai'i Authority (Continued)